How to Combat Compassion Fatigue

 Coping with Compassion Fatigue

 Acknowledging that you are feeling compassion fatigue and committing to working through it is the best place to start.
-Once you’ve done so, here are some additional steps you can take to cope with compassion fatigue.
+Once you’ve done so, here are some additional steps to cope with compassion fatigue.

 1. Prioritize self-care.

-Self-care doesn’t necessarily mean spa trips and manicures, although that can also be a great idea.
+Self-care doesn’t necessarily mean spa trips and manicures.
 Instead, self-care, in this case, means eating a well-balanced diet that will fuel you throughout your day.
 It means finding the time to exercise, preferably outside if possible.
 It means prioritizing a good night’s sleep.

-By taking care of yourself first, you can then properly care for others.
-This also includes finding time for things you enjoy, whether that’s gardening, painting, or having a good time with your friends.
+By taking care of yourself first, you can properly care for others.
+This also includes finding time for things you enjoy, whether gardening, painting, or having a good time with friends.
 Self-care is the first step in providing great care to others.

 2. Express yourself.

-Caregiving can be a difficult job, and it can be easy to keep all of our thoughts and feelings inside.
-However, taking the time to work through those emotions can help us show up better each and every day.
+Caregiving can be difficult, and it can be easy to keep our thoughts and feelings inside.
+However, taking the time to work through those emotions can help us show up better every day.
 For some people, finding a group of other caregivers to meet and discuss their stories as a caregiver.
-For others, finding a counselor or therapist might be the best route to take.
+Finding a counselor or therapist might be the best route for others.

 3. Ask for help.

-Sometimes this can be difficult, and sometimes you might not know where to go.
+Sometimes, this can be difficult, and sometimes, you might not know where to go.
 But there are times when we all need a little help.
 Reaching out to a friend or family member can be a great place to start.
-If you need some advice, consider asking other caregivers or even medical professionals in your life for their input or assistance.
+If you need some advice, consider asking other caregivers or medical professionals for their input or assistance.

-Compassion fatigue is a common part of caregiving, and it is especially prevalent after weeks and months of social distancing, shelter-in-place orders, and COVID-19 quarantine requirements.
-By prioritizing your own self-care and well-being, you can better care for and serve those you love.
+Compassion fatigue is a common part of caregiving, and it is often prevalent among family members providing care to seniors.
+By prioritizing your self-care and well-being, you can better care for and serve those you love.

-If you’re looking for additional caregiving tips or want to learn more about assisted living or senior care in Louisville, KY, the Episcopal Church Home is here for you.
+If you’re looking for additional caregiving tips or want to learn more about assisted living or senior care in Louisville, KY, the Episcopal Church Home may be able to help.
 Fill out our information request form, and we’ll contact you shortly.

 Episcopal-Church-House_Caregiver-Handbook